 - End city to airport bike transport

 You can typically build a service package that caters to your plan.
-Bike shipping, baggage handling, and tent rentals can usually be added à la carte.
-Some charter services can be cancelled but they usually deduct a fee to cover processing, overhead, etc. Be sure you understand the details before committing.
+Bike shipping and tent rentals can usually be added à la carte.

 The charter tent camps are typically located in public parks and high school athletic fields.
 Train tracks were not very far away, and the occasional middle-of-the-night train can interrupt one’s sleep.
 If you are a light sleeper, I recommend packing some hearing protection type ear plugs.

-I also recommend small tubes of lip balm and sunscreen to carry in a jersey pocket and a larger bottle of sunscreen for applying before starting the day’s ride.
+I also recommend small tubes of lip balm and sunscreen to carry in a jersey pocket and a larger bottle of sunscreen for applying in camp before starting the day’s ride.

 I recommend cleat covers.
-Unless you bypass the main street, you dismount when entering the downtown area and walk to the other end.
+Unless you bypass the main street, you dismount when entering the downtown area of every pass-through town and walk to the other end.
 With 40 passthrough towns, this can affect cleats.

 Bring cash but only enough to cover the first 2 days.
 The vendors that move with the ride can do ATM and credit card transactions.
-Organizations like 4H, high schools, firemen and churches are cash only.
+Organizations like 4H, high schools, firemen and churches that sell food and snacks are cash only.
 I saw a “Casey’s” gas station / quick-mart at least once every day and they have ATM machines if you need more cash.